TooManyBees/grafbabe/README.md

 ## Optional features

 * **bundled_sqlite** (enabled by defualt) includes SQLite into the binary.
 You can disable this to link to system sqlite3 libraries, and shrink the binary.
-Do not disable this feature unless your system sqlite3 is version **3.53.0** at minimum (sorry, Debian users).
 * **color** (enabled by default) supports color ANSI output when log format is set to "pretty".
 * **mock_data** as described in [Usage](#usage), enables the commands `grafbabe mock <path>` and `grafbabe seed <path>`.
 * **systemd_journal** enables the log target "systemd-journal"